kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 Kubernetes conditions [documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

 The HCO’s CR is a representation of the all the underlying component operators' state.
-If the the HCO's CR exists, then all component CRs exist, and all applications exist.
-If the object doesn’t exist, all component CRs don’t exist, and all applications don't exist.
-However, the CR existence doesn’t help us with the state where the operators exist, but are they healthy?
-This is where conditions on the HCO’s CR and component operator CRs will answer this question by reflecting the last known condition of the underlying applications.
+In theory, if the HCO's CR exists, then all component CRs _should_ exist, and all applications _should_ exist.
+If the object doesn’t exist, then all component CRs _should not_ exist, and all applications _should not_ exist.
+However, the CR existence can only can tell us if the application should exist and doesn't help us observe the application's health.
+This is where the HCO and component operators will use conditions on their CRs to reflect the health of the underlying application.
+Component operators store conditions that are watched by the HCO and the HCO will store conditions that reflect the [worst state](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/master/docs/conditions.md#hco-conditions) of all component operator conditions.

 ## Condition Struct
-We can use some of the CVO's [conditions](https://github.com/openshift/api/blob/master/config/v1/types_cluster_operator.go#L121-L133) to standardize across components.
+We can use some of the CVO's [conditions](https://github.com/openshift/api/blob/b1bcdbc/config/v1/types_cluster_operator.go#L123-L134) to standardize across components.

 Here's how the Condition struct will look...